Recording the History of Jazz in a Pandemic

 The creative industries have raced to find solutions to production set ups in this new era.

-Here, John Merriman discusses the unique rig to record the history of some of the jazz greats over multiple rooms and across multiple locations.
+Here, John Merriman discusses the unique rig he set up to record the history of some of the greatest names in jazz - over multiple rooms and across multiple locations.

-Brief: To record multiple voice actors across the multi-roomed studio, while sending the feed and visual link-up to the rest of the remote production team, and additional voice over actors.
+Brief: To record multiple voice actors across our multi-roomed studio, while sending the feed and visual link-up to the rest of the remote production team, and additional voice over actors.

 Content: Five radio dramas, one for each of the greats: Ella Fitzgerald, Miles Davis, Louis Armstrong, Nina Simone and Sun Ra.

-Multiroom recording is certainly not something new, and thankfully something we undertake regularly at the studio.
-But our screen linkups on-site, despite being latency free, have fast become less useful, with as many crew being off site as on site.
+Multi-room recording isn't anything new, and thankfully something we undertake regularly at the studio.
+However, our screen linkups on-site, despite being latency free, have fast become less useful as many crew members work off site.

 For video link up, we use Zoom to simplify connection for the off-site members since most people are familiar with it.
 For sound, we send a separate clean direct feed from the desk (far superior to the sound on any streaming platform).
 This is a browser-based system with very little latency, and stunning sound.